 (Prints size 70x112 cm)

-All the same Kherson, Ukraine.
-A casual conversation between two passers-by: “They should also give us money, not only humanitarian aid!”
-That's right, you can't argue here.
-But there is more to it, worth thinking about.
+Kherson, Ukraine, nothing has changed.
+A casual conversation between two passers-by: “They should also give us money, not just humanitarian aid!”
+That's right, you can't argue with that.
+But there is more to it that is worth thinking about.
 Especially for those whose money “they” should give out.
 Life is getting better, as promised.
-Kherson strip clubs have resumed their work.
-In the door handles of parked cars, you may find the usual prewar advertising flyers inviting to leave some deficit cash in deficit panties and stockings of local dancers.
-I don't know if they accept rubles already.
+Kherson’s strip clubs have resumed work.
+In the door handles of parked cars, you may find the usual pre-war advertising flyers inviting you to leave some “defitsit” cash in the deficit panties and stockings of local dancers.
+I don't know if they are already accepting rubles.

 Back to Top